In short, the FCA sees vulnerable customers as individuals who, due to their personal circumstances, may be

 The FCA has also observed that some financial firms may inadvertently or knowingly exploit vulnerable customers by pushing products that may not be suitable for them.
 This exploitation has prompted the FCA to issue stricter guidance on the treatment of vulnerable customers.

-Vulnerable Customers in Practice
+FCA Vulnerable Customers Examples in Practice

 Identifying vulnerability isn’t always straightforward, as people may be reluctant to disclose personal difficulties.
 Firms are encouraged to look for signs of vulnerability and act proactively.
 Here are a few practical examples of how this vulnerability might present itself and how financial advisers can respond: